Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 Note the devices, partitions, and mount points, as this is important, especially after replacing a disk.
 This will allow you to verify that the partitions are correctly mounted on their respective mount points on the new disk.

-In our exmaple, we have:
+In our example, we have:

 - Two RAID arrays: `/dev/md2` and `/dev/md3`.
 - Partitions part of the RAID: **nvme0n1p2**, **nvme0n1p3**, **nvme1n1p2** and **nvme0n1p3** with the mount points `/boot` and `/`.